 After clerking for the Arkansas Supreme Court from 2005-2006, Bernie attended law school at Washington University in St. Louis where he focused on international development and corporate law.
 In 2009, after a stint at the National University of Singapore, he was recruited by the Kelvin Chia Partnership to practice law in Singapore, advising companies on their inward investments into Singapore, Vietnam and the region.
 The following year he relocated to KCP’s Ho Chi Minh City office where he helped lead the day-to-day operations in addition to his advisory work.
 During his time with KCP, he was the only non-partner on the international marketing and development team.

 After leaving KCP, Bernie joined the Singapore offices of the Richard Chandler Corporation (now Clermont) where he helped advise on healthcare and telecom issues across Indonesia and Vietnam.
 He later formed an investment team and founded Gatehouse Publishing, a boutique strategic marketing and publishing firm headquartered in Singapore with an office in London.
 Gatehouse worked with Fortune 500 companies and government offices across Southeast Asia on strategic marketing initiatives.
-In 2017, after moving to Washington DC, he joined consulting firm Capacity Partners where he advised a wide range of non-profit organizations on business and development strategies across the United States, Latin America and Southeast Asia.
+In 2017, after moving to Washington DC, he joined consulting firm Capacity Partners where he advised a wide range of non-profit organizations on business, sustainability, and development strategies across the United States, Latin America and Southeast Asia.

 Bernie is a graduate of Boston University’s College of Communication and Washington University in St. Louis’ School of Law.
 He lives in Arlington, Virginia.